Development of gnuplot 4.3

 Compiled testing binaries and source code snapshots

-Development versions of gnuplot are available as sources via cvs.
-Compiling and
+The development version of gnuplot is available as source via cvs.

 testing binaries for few systems such as DOS, OS/2 and Windows